jmascia/KLCPopup/README.md

 - Add support for drag-to-dismiss.

 ##Credits
 KLCPopup was created by Jeff Mascia and the team at Kullect, where it's used in the [Shout Photo Messenger](http://tryshout.com) app.
 Aspects of KLCPopup were inspired by Sam Vermette's [SVProgressHUD](https://github.com/samvermette/SVProgressHUD).
+PopupKit is a modernised version of
+KLCPopup ported by Ryne Cheow.